Credit cards for unemployed people and bad credit are possible to get hold of, but they often come at a bigger cost

 Credit card providers have been keen to make their products more readily available and adaptable to consumers’ circumstances.

-In the past credit cards were purely for those with regular incomes and unblemished credit histories, but in recent years, that has all changed.
+In the past credit cards were purely for those with regular incomes and unblemished credit histories, but bad-credit and credit builder .

 However, being accepted for one of these credit cards can be a little trickier, so it’s worth shopping around and carefully checking each provider’s terms and conditions to minimise the risk of damaging your credit history by getting rejected.